-Graduate internships are a short-term period of work or work experience which will often lead to a full-time role within the organisation, depending on how much you impress your potential employers during this period.
+Internships are short-term periods of work, or work experience, which often lead to a full-time role within the organisation, depending on your progress throughout.

-Internships are a key part of the hiring strategies of large companies and they can be extremely beneficial to students, even if there isn’t a guarantee of full-time work at the end of it.
+Internships are a key part of the hiring strategies of large companies, and they can be extremely beneficial to students, even if there isn’t a guarantee of full-time work at the end.

 Here are some of the main types of internship that you’ll come across.

 A seasonal internship typically runs for around eight to twelve weeks, and can be either part or full-time.